mohamedyanis/Wikipedia-app/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)
 ![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=102)

-This is a simple Wikipedia desktop app written in Python With Tkinter module.<br>
+This is a simple Wikipedia desktop app written in Python With Tkinter module and the API of wikipedia (Application Programming Inerface).<br>
-Click <a href="https://docs.python.org/3/library/tk.html"> here</a> to read more about **tkinter** module.
+Click <a href="https://docs.python.org/3/library/tk.html"> here</a> to read more about **tkinter** module.<br>
+This is the first version.
+You can check the <a href="https://github.com/mohamedyanis/Wikipedia-app2">seconde version</a> .

 ## #100daysofcode
 Almost a hundred days ago from now (01/10/2020), I decided to do the #100daysofcode challenge.
 This challenge is simply for someone to code every day and post on social media a picture shows that he wrote a code (every day).
 And than they share with us the final project.<br>